 8. To understand the function of the pressure refuelling circuit it is necessary to trace the sequence of operations which take place whenever the aircraft is refuelled.
-It should be noted that on Pre Mod.
-1228 aircraft the battery master switch must be set to the ON position, or an external supply connected, before refuelling can commence, as an electrical supply is required to energize the refuelling valves.
+It should be noted that the battery master switch must be set to the ON position, or an external supply connected, before refuelling can commence, as an electrical supply is required to energize the refuelling valves.